Context Clues and Academic Vocabulary for Grade 3

 A synonym is a word with a similar meaning.
 An antonym is a word with an opposite meaning.
 Writers sometimes place these clue words nearby to help readers understand the unfamiliar word.

 Readers who notice these relationships can solve many vocabulary problems quickly.
+A nearby opposite can be just as useful as a nearby match.

 Academic Vocabulary Matters